jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 You might get an error about not being able to find a JDK e.g. **Could not find a JDK**.

-You fix this by specifying a Java Home either with the command or following the error to configure these for the suite.
+You can fix this by specifying the location of a Java installation directory, either whilst running the `mx` command or by following the error to configure the JDK for the suite.
-A suite is an mx term for a series of components, that is also a directory.
+A suite is an `mx` term for a series of project components, which is configured at a directory level.

 On my machine I simply run: